 “A passionate artist is always learning and looking to express their ideas.
 It’s incredibly hard to predict where your artistic future is headed.
 If you can train hard and always stay humble and curious, you’ll be ready for the creative challenges.”

-Maybe the most important realisation a concept artist must make, is where they fit in the production pipeline of a project.
+Maybe the most important realization a concept artist must make is where they fit in the production pipeline of a project.

 “You are the guidance and the fuel for others.”

 Everyone in the studio uses concept art for reference.
 Your art helps animators portray weight and movement, writers to get a sense of mood and actors get a better sense of the character.

 “Unless the final product is going to be your original artwork, your work is not the final product.
 You’re here to discover what does and does not work as a solution.
 You become the focus for reference and visual support.”

 It’s also the desire to learn new skills and the opportunity to flex his creative muscles that gets Jake excited about every new project he works on.
 Concept artists typically work at the front end of the production pipeline, but it always pays to know what work needs to be done to bring your concepts to life.

 “A huge aspect that appeals to me is the unknown but inevitable learning potential that comes with each new project.”